Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

       x-bearerInfoFunc: auth.endpoints.decode_refresh_token
 ```

-There are two secuirty schemas.
+There are two security schemas.
 The first for standard access token authentication and the second for refresh token authorisation.
 Whilst most secured endpoints will require a standard access token, there is a possibility at least one of our future user endpoints will require a refresh token.

-The schemas are appropriatesly named jwt and jwt_refresh, and as you can see specifiy that we are using JWT as the bearerFormat, and point to
+The schemas are appropriately named `jwt` and `jwt_refresh`, and as you can see specify that we are using JWT as the `bearerFormat`, both pointing to
-their relative functions which they pass the token to, i.e. 'auth.endpoints.decode_token' for a standard access token and 'auth.endpoints.decode_refresh_token'.
+their relative functions to which the token is passed, i.e. `auth.endpoints.decode_token` for a standard access token and `auth.endpoints.decode_refresh_token`.
-Remember that 'connexion' will retrieve these schemas, understanding that they are JWT authentication schemas, will then take the token passed in the request
+Remember that 'connexion' will retrieve these schemas, understanding that they are JWT authentication schemas, and then take the token passed in the request
 and pass it to the function.

-Notice also the 'type'.
+Notice also the `type`.
 Here we are stating http as we will not be using any TLS (Transport Layer Security) for our project as it is deployed on our local machines.
-However, if we want to move this project to a server we would use TLS and change the 'type' to https.
+However, if we want to move this project to a server we would use TLS and change the `type` to https.

-Now that we have our security schemas we can mark endpoints that we require authentication for.
+Now that we have our security schemas we can mark endpoints that require authentication.

-As an example let's mark our 'films' endpoint - /films/v1/ as requiring security.
+As an example let's mark our films endpoint - `/films/v1/` as requiring security.

 All we have to do is add the following below the endpoint specification: